 Writing a flyer

-Do you want people to buy your product or avail of your discounts?
+Furthermore, do you want people to buy your product or avail of your discounts?
 Then, you need to grab their attention.
 Use a bold and straight to the point approach.
 Have an eye-catching headline, which calls the customers to ask for information.
 Make sure you let them know from when and until when, terms and conditions, and details about how can they find your company.

-Leaflets made for general awareness can also use the same guideline by being straight to the point and giving complete contact details.
+Similarly, leaflets made for general awareness can also use the same guideline by being straight to the point and giving complete contact details.

-Whatever your goal is in creating these flyers, always remember that you need to engage your readers.
+With that said, whatever your goal is in creating these flyers, always remember that you need to engage your readers.
 What are the benefits of buying your product?
 What differentiates you from others?
 Why should they follow the suggestions you mentioned in your flyer?
 Create a headline that will stand-out.

-More writing tips
+The Ultimate Guide to Flyers – More writing tips

 - Is there a next step you want your readers to make?
 Make sure that your call to action is evident and your leaflets encourage people to do it.